jweiland-net/clubdirectory/Documentation/Introduction/Index.rst

 What does it do?
 ================

-With clubdirectory you can build your own little glossary for your TYPO3 website.
-It comes with a list and a configurable detail view.
-Above the list view we implemented a A-Z navigation to jump directly to glossary entries which will start with your clicked starting letter.
+With clubdirectory you can manage, list and show all clubs of your town.
+Further we have added a form for your FE users to register their new club or edit them.